ArtZero-io/frontend-react/docs/frontend_test_plan.md

 Test case Name: Lock Metadata of an NFT
 Pre-requisite:
   - Connected active account with enough balance for gas fee
-  - An NFT in MY ACCOUNT \ MY NFTS \ MY COLLECTED
+  - A collection you created in simple mode and an NFT of that collection in MY ACCOUNT \ MY NFTS \ MY COLLECTED
 Steps:
   1. Go to MY ACCOUNT \ MY NFTS \ MY COLLECTED and navigate to the NFT
   2. Insert the right receiver address for Azero (Polkadot js., Subwallet, Nova wallet) & click icon TRANSFER